garylirocks/quickrefs/microsoft-entra-id-workload.markdown

 *At this time, the `offline_access` and `user.read` permissions are automatically included in the initial consent to an application.
 These permissions are generally required for proper app functionality; `offline_access` gives the app access to refresh tokens, critical for native and web apps, while `user.read` gives access to the `sub` claim, allowing the client or app to correctly identify the user over time and access rudimentary user information.*

-Best practices:

-- There are settings for
-  - "User consent for applications"
-  - "Group owner consent for apps accessing data"
-  - "Admin consent request" - whether user can request admin consent to apps they are unable to consent to
-- Restricting user consent to "Allow user consent for apps from verified publishers, for selected permissions (Recommended)"

 ### Consent

 Some high-privilege permissions are admin-restricted, only an admin can consent, like: